Diagnosing ulcerative colitis

 How do I know if I have ulcerative colitis?

 While there is no one single test that can diagnose ulcerative colitis (UC), your doctor can use a combination of physical examinations, laboratory tests, and other tests (such as imaging tests and/or diagnostic procedures) to confirm a diagnosis of UC.
-These tests together will allow your doctor to confirm whether you have UC, and to choose a treatment that's best for you.1
+These tests together will allow your doctor to confirm whether you have UC, and to choose a treatment that's right for you.

 - Your initial visit

-The first thing your doctor will want to do is confirm that you are suffering from UC and not something else, such as an infection.1,2
+The first thing your doctor will want to do is confirm that you are suffering from UC and not something else, such as an infection.

 Your doctor will ask about your symptoms, family history, diet, and lifestyle.